 Local-First Software

-According to Diátaxis, which calls itself "A systematic approach to technical documentation authoring", documentation should ideally have a suite of tutorials, how-to guides, explanations and references.
+According to Diátaxis, which is a self-denominated "systematic approach to technical documentation authoring", documentation should ideally include a suite of tutorials, how-to guides, explanations, and references.

 For references, I have a set of tools that I use: